Seba-piantanida/MeetOUT_dima_project/README.md

 # MeetOUT

-project for course desing and implementation of mobile application at Politecnico di milano.
+Project for course "Desing and implementation of mobile application" at Politecnico di milano.